lbryio/lbry.com/content/news/169-what-is-chainquery.md

 However, if you’re interested in using it directly or poking around with the data, all of our code is open-source and available on GitHub.
 Detailed setup instructions are inside of the repository.

 Additionally, at least for now, we’ve provided a public, readonly MySQL server you can connect to.
-This is a generic sql api that is accessible from an http GET and returns JSON data.
+This is a generic SQL API that is accessible from an HTTP GET and returns JSON data.
 You can even use it in your browser!

 Get the latest block information: